2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 Please consult your switch vendor's documentation for guidance on implementing these configurations.

 # MAAS Deployment
-## Install MaaS
+## Install MAAS
-The installation of MaaS is very simple.
+The installation of MAAS is very simple.
 For lab purposes we'll be installing both the [Region Controller](https://maas.io/docs/introduction-to-controllers) and [Rack Controller](https://maas.io/docs/introduction-to-controllers) service on the same host.
 I recommend you start with a clean install of Ubuntu Server 18.04.
-For any other OS/version please check the MaaS documentation for compatibility.
+For any other OS/version please check the MAAS documentation for compatibility.
 To get started you can use any of the following options;
 - Quick Start - https://maas.io/install
 - Documentation - https://maas.io/docs/install-from-packages
 - Or for the impatient, ssh to the machine you've dedicated to run MAAS and execute the following;